-The images below are photographs of some of my haptic poems, etched in dichroic glass then photographed in Mount Auburn Cemetery (where the light is so beautiful).
+The images below are photographs of my haptic poems, etched in dichroic glass, then photographed in Mount Auburn Cemetery (where the light is so beautiful).

 They are from my collection sassafracas (Xerolage 69), published by Xexoxial Editions— their first ever full color Xerolage.
 You can buy it here!